Data, The New Currency

 In Singapore, the Personal Data Privacy Commission (PDPC) implemented the Personal Data Privacy Act (PDPA) in 2012 to regulate the managing of personal data by organizations in Singapore.

 What is PDPA?

 The PDPA establishes a data protection law that comprises various rules governing the collection, use, disclosure and care of personal data.
 It recognizes both the rights of individuals to protect their personal data, including the rights of access and correction, and the needs of organizations to collect, use or disclose personal data for legitimate and reasonable purposes.

 Organizations, however, are still at a loss at how to comply with the PDPA.
 The number of organizations breaching Singapore’s Personal Data Protection Act (PDPA) has jumped to a new annual high, well before the year is over, based on findings published on Tuesday (Sept 17).

-By the end of August 2019, 26 organizations had been fined or warned over PDPA breaches, up from 23 organizations recorded in all of last year.
+By the end of August 2019, 26 organizations had been fined or warned over PDPA breaches, up from 23 organizations recorded in all of last yearorganizations had been fined or warned over PDPA breaches, up from 23 organizations recorded in all of last year.